PeterGilles/Syllabifier-for-Luxembourgish/README.md

 The lists with IPA transcribed words comes from the training data for my [g2p system](http://engelmann.uni.lu/transcription/).

+Although developed and tested for Luxembourgish, this system should also work in principle for IPA data for lots of other languages.
+It is only necessary to adapt the configuration for `onsets`, `nuclei` and `consonsants`.

 ## Usage
 The Python notebook `Syllabifier` provides a simple example.